5 Reasons Why the Kreg Jig K5 Will Change the Way You Make Pocket Holes

 If you’re in the market for your first pocket hole jig or considering replacing your current pocket hole jig, put the Kreg Jig K5 at the top of your list.
-I started DIYing with the Kreg Jig K3, but recently I had an opportunity to put the K5 to the test and the verdict is in… I’m in LOVE!
-Today I’m sharing 5 reasons why the Kreg Jig K5 will change the way you make pocket holes.
+I started DIYing with the Kreg Jig K3, but recently I had an opportunity to put the K5 to the test, and the verdict is in… I’m in LOVE!
+Today I’m sharing 5 reasons why the Kreg Jig K5 will change how you make pocket holes.

 Recently I designed and built this attractive, multitasking outdoor coffee table.
 The coffee table project was sponsored by Build Something and Kreg Jig.
 Build Something is Kreg’s DIY project plan site.
 In addition to partnering with them for the project, they also helped me out with the more than 300 pocket holes that I needed to drill for the coffee table.
 The shiny new Kreg Jig K5 they sent me made quick work of drilling all those pocket holes.
 I thought I loved my Kreg K3, but I have a new crush… my Kreg Jig K5!!!
 (Shhh… don’t tell my K3!)